connervieira/Assassin/DOCUMENTATION.md

 1664771348.414 (3.5831029) - Loading traffic enforcement cameras from database
 1664771349.143 (0.7282614) - Loaded traffic enforcement camera database
 ```
     - Once you've located sources of delay, consider disabling functions you don't need.
-Assassin is designed to avoid unneccessary processing, and will skip processes that aren't required to complete the functions enabled in the configuration.
+Assassin is designed to avoid unnecessary processing, and will skip processes that aren't required to complete the functions enabled in the configuration.
         - For example, if you don't see yourself using traffic enforcement camera alerts, setting the `alert_range` configuration value for `traffic_cameras` to `0` will cause Assassin to skip loading the traffic camera database entirely to save processing time.